 As the days grow shorter and the world outside tucks itself into a long winter nap, many families turn their thoughts toward holiday traditions.
 For years, our family celebrated the religious holidays common to our culture.
 But as we have evolved and embraced a more secular worldview, we have discovered something wonderful.
 Leaving religion does not mean leaving behind meaningful traditions.
 In fact, it has opened up a whole new world of intentional celebration.

 If you are a family that has stepped away from religious observances but still craves meaning, history, and wonder during the deep winter months, the transition can feel a little uncertain.
 It is a common struggle to figure out how to create magical, memorable traditions without relying on familiar religious narratives.
 We found our answer in the oldest holiday of all, the Winter Solstice.
-I have put together a free three week unit at the end of this post to help you bring these same rhythms into your own home.

 For us, the Winter Solstice is not about a specific deity or dogma.
 It is about connecting with the natural world, understanding human history, and celebrating universal experiences like the rhythm of the seasons, the importance of light, and the resilience of hope.